imalink-project/imalink/docs/api/API_REFERENCE.md

 ```

 **Notes:**
-- Removes coldpreview file from filesystem
+- Removes coldpreview file and metadata completely
-- Clears coldpreview metadata from database
 - Returns 404 if no coldpreview exists for the photo
+- Operation is idempotent - safe to call multiple times

 ---